 Of course with all this speed, safety considerations were also implemented.
 The brakes feature dual chamber master cylinder feeding front disc brakes and larger 11" rear drums with 2.5" shoes.
 The interior was complemented with a full set of retractable seat belts.
 The visibility was upgraded with a pair of quartz headlights and electric wipers.
 Keeping the drive train in check is a drive shaft safety loop, and the chassis scrub line has been raised.
 All of this enables this 57' Chevy to be NSRA Safety 23 compliant.

 The Chassis is a one piece frame, originally assembled in Oakland, CA. The front is steered by a Speedway straight axle with Chevy spindles (4 3/4 bp).
-In the back is a John's 9" with 3.73 gears, 4 3/4 bp, mounted with air shocks (to shock relocation bar between frame rails for a cleaner look).
+In the back is a John's 9" with 3.73 gears, 4 3/4 bp, mounted with air shocks to shock relocation bar between frame rails for added strength and a cleaner look.
 The power is deliver through a Muncie 4 speed transmission packing a Centerforce dual friction clutch.
 A set of old school traction bars with the spring crossover stabilizer bar help deliver the power to the tires, while the Hurst Racing Tires, Pie Crest Cheater Slicks (P235/75R15) on 15” Kidney Bean Gasser Wheels in the back and 15” ET Gasser Wheels (165/80R15) up front help deliver that power to the ground.